Advertisement

 Advertisement - Page continues below

-So if you’d like keyless entry, then you’ll be talked into ticking the Ultimate Pack, which also adds a heated steering wheel, superb laser-infused headlights, the carbon fibre seats, carbon fibre exterior nonsense, and a ‘drive recorder’ which definitely won’t end in a bum-puckering moment as you attempt a personal best to share on the forums.
-Our test car was equipped to the tune of £103,000, which is quite a lot for a 3 Series.
-Even if it is a very special one.
+Try to keep it to the £7,275 Ultimate Pack to get yourself in under six figures.
+This brings heated steering wheel, keyless entry, superb laser-infused headlights, carbon fibre exterior nonsense, and a ‘drive recorder’ which definitely won’t end in a bum-puckering moment as you attempt a personal best to share on the forums.

 With a 59-litre fuel tank and fuel economy never much above 25mpg, you’ll be refuelling every 320 miles or so.
 BMW claims 27.4mpg, but we found an average of 23.5 more realistic.
 CO2 emissions are officially 231g/km.